-PORT RANGE DIRECTION PURPOSE & DETAILS UDP 20,000 to configured upper bound (SRTP) MiCollab Server ← LAN Voice Communications.
+PORT DIRECTION PURPOSE & DETAILS UDP 1024 to 65,535 (RTP) MiCollab Server → LAN Voice Communications.
+Allow outgoing RTP on UDP ports greater than, or equal to, 1024 from the server to all streaming devices on the LAN and the Internet.
+Configuration errors here are a common cause of one-way audio problems.
+UDP 20,000 to configured upper bound (SRTP) MiCollab Server ← LAN Voice Communications.
 Allow incoming SRTP on UDP ports 20000 - configured upper bound from all streaming devices on the LAN and the Internet.
 Configuration errors here are a common cause of one-way audio problems.
-10255 - 10260 Provisioning Manager -> MiCollab (MOM Server) User Provisioning 10261 - 10262 MOM Server MCD Sync and Reconcile 10992 MOM Server SDS- CC Server 41053